 I always wanted to be a musician.

 Ok, that’s a lie.
 There was a period, when I was eight, when I wanted to be an astronaut.
 Then a herpetologist, because I liked reptiles.
 But my dad was a musician, and by the time I was nine I was back to wanting to play music.
-And, I was told I was pretty good at poetry, and I particularly liked limericks and haikus.
-Long, wordy poems bored me, but I read everything I could get my hands on.
+And, I was told I was pretty good at poetry, and I particularly liked limericks and haikus (There once was a man from Nantucket…) Long, wordy poems bored me, but I read everything I could get my hands on.
 Which I still do.

 So at the age of 13, I had already been in a couple of kid bands as a singer, and done some little gigs.
 Although Dad was a world famous jazz vibist and drummer, he also did “club dates” – weddings, corporate affairs, etc., because they paid well and we needed the income.
-So I started taking guitar lessons and also became a “bandboy”, the guy who drags in and sets up the bandleader’s stuff and the PA.
+So I started taking guitar lessons from the late great Joe Monk.
+I also became a “bandboy”, the guy who drags in and sets up the bandleader’s stuff and the PA.
 Dad played drums with Stuart White, of Steven Scott music, and I spent hundreds of hours hearing songs ranging from Gershwin, Porter, and Berlin to then-current hits.
 I couldn’t help but learn them, just by repetition.
 I also formed a series of bands with a friend, Doug Tow, and started writing songs.